SomyaBhatnagar19/SomyaBhatnagar19/README.md

 I am a passionate Fullstack Developer with a focus on creating dynamic and responsive web applications.
 With a strong background in both frontend and backend development, I strive to deliver high-quality and efficient solutions.

 - 🔭 I’m currently working on fullstack technologies.
-- 🌱 I’m currently learning Backend
+- 🌱 I’m enthusiastic full-stack developer seeking collaborative opportunities to apply and expand skills in web development.
 - 📫 How to reach me: somya.bhatnagar98@gmail.com
 - 😄 My website with my projects: https: https://somya-fullstack-portfolio.vercel.app/
 - 📄 See my resume: https://drive.google.com/file/d/1pLNXih3q_NNpLDs4ZW40yPzOTFmEFQAK/view?usp=sharing